Depression Treatment Results

-Dr. Stubbeman’s Most Recent Nine Patients Receiving TMS Treatment For Depression
+Dr. Stubbeman’s Patients Who Received TMS Treatment For Depression

 The patients below were severely ill and failed intensive psychopharmacological treatment for their depression from multiple doctors.
 All of them have achieved a full remission from their depression.
 After completing a taper of TMS treatment, all of the patients remain in remission upon follow up assessments of up to a year after treatment.

 A 63 year-old male who had chronic depression for over 30 years.
 He had tried and failed dozens of antidepressant medications and combinations thereof.
 His depression was the most debilitating during the five years prior to TMS treatment.
 He went into remission with a 20 point drop in BDI II, from 26 to 6.
 He also reported secondary improvements in short and long term memory, a common beneficial side effect with this type of TMS treatment.

 A 65 year-old female who suffered from debilitating cyclical bipolar depression for more than 20 years that severely impaired her social and vocational functioning.
 After failing multiple medication trials, she came to Dr. Stubbeman for TMS treatment.
 The bipolar depression, and not the TMS treatment, contributed to the fluctuation seen as a second depression peak during her treatment.
 She reached full remission from her depressive symptoms after completing treatment and has maintained remission at her last 9-month follow-up assessment.
 Patient now functions normally and has been able to taper off of most of her psychotropic medications.

 A 23 year-old male who suffered with severe treatment refractory depression for five years, failing dozens of medication trials.
 At the start of treatment, BDI II was 31.
 His score decreased by 25 points to 6 by the completion of treatment.